Promotion and Tenure Procedures for the College of Liberal Arts & Sciences

 - Within four (4) business days from the communication of the RFI, the chair of the unit review committee will prepare and submit a letter that responds to all relevant aspects of the RFI.
 This letter will be sent to the chair/director of the unit, to the chair of the CCAPT, and to the candidate at this time.

-- Within six (6) business days from the communication of the RFI to the unit, the chair/director will prepare and submit a letter that responds to all relevant aspects of the RFI to the chair of the CCAPT and to the candidate.
+- Within six (6) business days from the communication of the RFI, the chair/director will prepare and submit a letter that responds to all relevant aspects of the RFI to the chair of the CCAPT and to the candidate.
 This letter may, if the chair/director wishes, simply endorse the letter submitted by the chair of the unit review committee.

 - Within ten (10) business days from the communication of the RFI, the candidate will prepare and submit a letter that responds to all relevant aspects of the RFI to the CCAPT.
 This letter may, if the candidate wishes, simply endorse the letter submitted by the chair of the unit review committee and/or the letter submitted by the unit chair/director.